kubernetes/community/committee-code-of-conduct/charter.md

 *The Kubernetes Steering Committee has explicitly delegated all Code of Conduct authority and enforcement to this committee.
 The committee can, at its discretion, delegate some authority to those tasked with enforcement.*

+## Election
+TODO: Our election processes will be outlined in a separate document, coming soon.

 ## Committee Operation
 The committee strives to respond quickly to reports, as well as initiate